guscoutinho/thisTwitter/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. I would enjoy discussing more auto-layout pattern with my fellow pod-mates and classmates.
+1. I would enjoy discussing more auto-layout patterns with my fellow pod-mates and classmates.
-2.
+2. I would also enjoy doing more wireframes before starting coding the assignments as we are doing with our own projects

 ## Video Walkthrough